Exr0nProjects/learn_cpp/README.md

 ### Time Limit Exceeded (correct algorithm, optimizations)

+#### Something went wrong
+- Infinite looping
+	- Recursive base cases?
+	- BIT will tle if index is zero
 #### What to Optimize
 1. Symmetries
 	- Does the problem have more properties that can be used to calculate only part of it?